howerj/bit-serial/readme.md

 * [ ] Use in other VHDL projects
   * [ ] As a low speed UART (Bit-Banged)
   * [ ] As a VT100 interface for a VGA Text Terminal in a CGA graphics card
-* [ ] Keep the processor small
-* [ ] Make a bit-parallel version of the CPU
 * [ ] Simplify the CPU

-The CPU really should be simplified, the following eight instructions are all that are needed:

-* NAND (or NOR)
-* ADD (or SUB)
-* ROTATE LEFT (or ROTATE RIGHT)
-* CONDITIONAL JUMP
-* GET REGISTER { PC, CPU FLAGS }
-* SET REGISTER { PC, CPU FLAGS }
-* LOAD
-* STORE

-This would free up a bit to use as an address that could be used for I/O purposes.
-The operands field would *always* redirect.
-This should greatly simplify the CPU implementation, reducing its size.
-Once this is done, the Forth system should be programmed for it, then it could be used in other projects.
-The documentation would also need updating...

 # References / Appendix